RKarbush/topic-recognition/README.md

 This project was done using the Google Colab notebooks so, the code is adapted to be used in google drive.
 Despite that, feel free to download the repository and use the code however you wish.

+Also, make sure to extract the .zip files which contain the data that is required for this task.

 ## Objectives

 Identify the main topic/s from texts from a news database.
 The news are in English and are classified in 5 main topics.